AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ## PUT user asset transfer

 Use the **PUT user asset transfer** endpoint to transfer assets to a specified user.

 `PUT https://cja.adobe.io/data/componentmetadata/1.0/ares/users/assets/{RECIPIENT_USER_IMS_ID}/transfer`

 To complete an asset transfer, you will need the following:

-* The `reciepientImsUserId`: the IMS user ID of the recipieht of the assets, found with the [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API).
+* The `reciepientImsUserId`: the IMS user ID of the recipient of the assets, found with the [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API).
 * The `componentType`: the type of component as listed in response to the **Get user asset count** endpoint.
 * The asset ID: The ID of the asset, as shown in response to the API service that corresponds to the type of asset.
 For example, if the **GET user asset count** endpoint shows that `exampleUserId` owns two `project` assets, use the [Project API](https://developer.adobe.com/cja-apis/docs/endpoints/projects/) to return the asset ID.
 The asset ID is already associated with the current asset owner.

 <InlineAlert variant="info" slots="text" />